webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-Fragments are derived from the `IFragment` interface and are identified by attributes:
+Fragments are modular components that derive from the `IFragment` interface and are identified
+and configured through attributes.
+These attributes help define their behavior, scope, and access
+permissions.
+The example below demonstrates how to define a fragment with specific attributes:

 ```csharp
 [Order(0)]